 - Be sure that you are not already in early labor if you get acupuncture for encouraging contractions.
 It can be useful during labor for pain relief and promoting healthy contractions, but this is a very different situation.
-The acupuncturist needs to be aware this is going on in order to appropriately time the points to coincide with the contractions.
-If it turns out you are in early labor, problems can arise.
-Risa Klein, CNM says,
+The acupuncturist needs to be aware this is going on in order to appropriately time the acustimulation to coincide with the contractions.

 - I cannot overemphasize the importance of taking a great childbirth education class.
 In this class you should learn how your mental, emotional and physical health can dramatically impact when and how you go into labor.
 Additionally, learning strategies for optimizing your prenatal health can go a long way in giving you the type of birth you can feel empowered by.